gongwan33/baidu_translator_wordpress/readme.txt

           </div>
       </body>
       </html>
-    * Widget: Config the widget in Appearance->Widget->BaiDu Translator to add the plugin to the specific part of your page.
+    * Widget: Config the widget in Appearance->Widget->BD Translator to add the plugin to the specific part of your page.
 5. Set 'no translate' area.
 Please wrap the content you don't want to translate with the wrapper [notranslate][/notranslate] to tell the plugin not to translate the specific content.
     For Example:
 	[notranslate]THE CONTENT YOU DON'T WANT TO TRANSLATE[/notranslate]